 Ascend handles dental insurance and ortho benefits per plan

-To send additional claims to ortho insurance, enter partial payment on the initial claim and then edit the claim to change the months remaining and total months – if you entered a placement date in the procedure, the months remaining will automatically calculate.
+To send additional claims to ortho insurance, enter partial payment on the initial claim and then edit the claim to change the months remaining and total months.
+If you entered a placement date in the procedure, you will have to manually change the months remaining date.

 Ascend has ability to run AR including or excluding ortho procedures